Singapore Personalised Employment Pass (PEP) Guide

 Singapore Personalised Employment Pass (PEP) is a special visa that falls under the professional tier of the work pass visa issued by the Ministry of Manpower (MOM).

-A PEP is issued to top-tier foreign professionals and managers with exceptional technical or domain expertise in an area related to their prospective job and is chosen based on the applicant’s individual merits.
-The other 2 work pass under the professional tier are the Employment Pass (EP) and Entrepreneur Pass (EntrePass).
+Authorities issue a PEP to top-tier foreign professionals and managers with exceptional technical or domain expertise in an area related to their prospective job, selecting applicants based on their individual merits.
+Additionally, the other two work passes under the professional tier are the Employment Pass (EP) and Entrepreneur Pass (EntrePass).

-Unlike the 2 visas, the PEP is a self-sponsored working visa, meaning that you do not need an employer’s company to apply for you.
-You can apply without a job in Singapore and while living overseas.
+Unlike the other two visas, the PEP allows you to sponsor yourself, meaning you don’t need an employer to apply on your behalf.
+Additionally, you can apply without having a job in Singapore and even while living overseas.

-Therefore, a PEP holder visa is not exclusively attached to only one employer.
-There are many advantages such as taking a 6 months break from any job or being involved in business coaching etc.
+Therefore, a PEP holder is not tied to just one employer.
+Furthermore, the visa offers many advantages, such as allowing you to take a 6-month break from any job or engage in business coaching, among other opportunities.

 Benefits of a Singapore Personalised Employment Pass (PEP)